tuobangli/author_ber3/README.md

 # author_ber3
-continue find more stat prof for high-dimensional.
+stop find more stat prof for high-dimensional.